hiretimsf/hiretimsf/README.md

 ## About Me

 I'm a Frontend Developer with 5+ years of experience, working with Next.js, TypeScript, TailwindCSS, and Shadcn UI.
-Focused on a clean, simple UI that feels right to human eyes and easy to find on Google.
+Focused on a clean, simple UI that feels right.

 - ✅ **Authorized** to work in the United States
 - 📍 **Based** in the San Francisco Bay Area